ChrisWhealy/DistributedSystemNotes/Lecture 4.md

 ![Lamport Clock Message Send 1](./img/L4%20LC%20Msg%20Send%203.png)

-As you can see, the value of each process' Lamport Clock only ever changes monotonically (that is, they only ever stay the same, or get bigger - they can never get smaller)
+As you can see, the value of each process' Lamport Clock only ever changes monotonically (that is, they only ever stay the same, or get bigger &mdash; they can never get smaller)

 ## Reasoning About Lamport Clock Values